jeannesorin/jeannesorin.github.io/_pages/about.md

 <span style="color: blue;">**I will be on the 2024-2025 Academic Job Market**.</span>

-I previously graduated with a MSc in Economics, and a BA in Social Sciences from SciencesPo Paris.
+I previously graduated with a MSc in Economics and a BA in Social Sciences from SciencesPo Paris.
 I am also a DRW PhD Fellow at [EPIC](https://epic.uchicago.edu/people/jeanne-sorin/).

 You can download my cv [here](/assets/pdf/cv_jeanne.pdf).